RADD: Public radar-based deforestation monitoring

 Rainforests, as the name suggests, are often rainy— which means they are also frequently cloudy.
 This has long presented an issue for forest monitoring, since traditional satellite technology is unable to “see” through obstructions like clouds, smoke and haze.
 However, the new Radar for Detecting Deforestation (RADD) alerts detect forest disturbances rain or shine using satellite-based radar data.

 We are proud to present RADD alerts.
-Facilitated by the World Resources Institute, the project is a collaboration between Wageningen University, which developed the detection method, and Satelligence which first scaled the system in Indonesia and Malaysia and provided additional prioritization of the alerts in order to identify the most important areas for on-the-ground follow up.
+Facilitated by the World Resources Institute, the project is a collaboration between Wageningen University, which developed the detection method, and Satelligence which first scaled the system in Indonesia and Malaysia and provided additional prioritisation of the alerts in order to identify the most important areas for on-the-ground follow up.
 The ten companies continue to be critical users of the RADD alert system.

 The RADD alert system is capable of achieving much finer forest disturbance detail and is able to do so several weeks earlier than optical-based systems.
 It is also the first radar-based monitoring system of this scale to make forest disturbance alerts publicly available.